VanechekDenisik/runner-test/README.md

 ## General
 This is a project for a test assignment for the position of "Gameplay Engineer (Unity3D)".
-Approximately 8 hours were spent on the assignment.
+Approximately 8 hours were spent on the assignment including refactoring and documentation.

 ## Task
 Your task will be to create a simple platformer endless runner with an emphasis on code extensibility.
 Whether it's 2D or 3D doesn't matter.
 You can use any available assets.
 The main character of this runner is a character who automatically runs along the platform.
 The runner should be enjoyable to play.